iarsystems/iar-risc-v-gd32v-eval/Examples/switches/README.md

 # IAR RISC-V GD32V EVAL - Switches example

-This example performs polling to check whenever S1, S2 or S3 is pressed, then the corresponding LED goes off.
+This example performs polling to check whenever S1, S2 or S3 are pressed, then the corresponding LED is toggled.